- What if I encounter a problem, or have feedback to provide about the program?

 What are the benefits of the Alumni to Alumni Mentoring Program for Mentors?

-The Alumni to Alumni Mentoring Program gives you the chance to increase your coaching skills and experience while connecting with other Griffith Alumni.
+The Alumni to Alumni Mentoring Program gives you the chance to increase your mentoring skills and experience while connecting with other Griffith Alumni.

 You can also enhance your professional profile and the profile of your organisation while knowing that you are making a positive difference to others, particularly new alumni to the workforce.

 You can join topic based circles for industry specific information sharing.
-An additional benefit is the access to 'coach to coach' networking which is now available within the program!
+An additional benefit is the access to 'mentor to mentor' networking which is now available within the program!